1.9 Safe Disposal of Waste (including sharps)

 Always dispose of waste:

-Liquid waste, for example blood, must be rendered safe by adding a self-setting gel or compound before placing in an orange lidded leak-proof bin.
+Liquid waste, (such as body fluids) that is not suitable for disposal via the toilet or macerator, must be rendered safe by adding a self-setting gel or compound before placing in a rigid leak-resistant receptacle.

 Store all waste in a designated, safe, lockable area whilst awaiting uplift.
 Uplift schedules must be acceptable to the care area and there should be no build-up of waste receptacles.